ankrutik/notes/aws/solutions_arch_cert/notes.md

 compute resources upto 32vCPUs and 244GB RAM

-2 copies of data in each AZ, minimum 3 AZs
+2 copies of data in each AZ with minimum 3 AZs; so 6 copies of data

 share snapshots with other AWS accounts

-types of aurora replicas:
+Types of Aurora replicas:

-- aurora replicas (15)
+- aurora read replicas (15); automated failover available with these
 - MySQL read replicas (5)
 - PostgreSQL (1)

-automated backups on by default
+Automated backups on by default

-serverless
+**Serverless** design; comes up, goes down, scales out when required automatically

+**Amazon Aurora Global Database** is a feature that allows a single Amazon Aurora database to span multiple AWS regions.
+No automatic failover.
+Upto 5 regions.

+Amazon Aurora **Parallel Query** refers to the ability to push down and distribute the computational load of a single query across thousands of CPUs in Aurora’s storage layer.
+Without Parallel Query, a query issued against an Amazon Aurora database would be executed wholly within one instance of the database cluster; this would be similar to how most databases operate.
+Not to be turned on always as it may incur hogher IO cost.

+**Cost effective solution** because:

+- serverless saves cost to adjust or bring down instances with inactivity
-suited for infrequent, intermittent, or unpredictable workloads
+  - Suited for infrequent, intermittent, or unpredictable workloads
+- based on open source
+- implemented like other commercial databases

 ## Elasticache

 web service to deploy, operate, and scale in-memory cache in the cloud

-supports memcached and redis
+Amazon ElastiCache manages the work involved:

+- in **setting up** a distributed in-memory environment, from provisioning the server resources you request to installing the software.
+- automating common **administrative tasks** such as failure detection and recovery, and software patching.
+- in **detailed monitoring** metrics associated with your nodes, enabling you to diagnose and react to issues very quickly.

+Supports following engines:

+- **Memcached**:
-memcached: simple, multithreaded performance
+  - simple, multithreaded performance
+  - multi-AZ available

+- **Redis**:
-redis: advanced data type, sorting
+  - advanced data types

-redis is multi AZ and allows back/restores
+  - sorting
+  - querying
+  - persistence
+  - multi-AZ and allows back-ups and restores

+A **node** is the smallest building block, a fixed-size chunk of secure, network-attached RAM.
+A Redis **shard** is a subset of the cluster’s keyspace, that can include a primary node and zero or more read-replicas.
+The shards add up to form a **cluster**.

+**Pricing** is per Node-hour consumed for each Node Type.

+**Reserved Nodes/Instance (RI)** is an offering that provides you with a significant discount over on-demand usage when you commit to a one-year or three-year term.
+Cost saved with upfront one time payment.

+A **Parameter Group** acts as a "container" for engine configuration values that can be applied to one or more clusters.
+If you create a cluster without specifying a Parameter Group, a default Parameter Group is used.
+This default group contains engine defaults and Amazon ElastiCache system defaults optimized for the cluster you are running.

+**Auto Discovery** is a feature that saves developers time and effort, while reducing complexity of their applications.
+Auto Discovery enables automatic discovery of cache nodes by clients when they are added to or removed from an Amazon ElastiCache cluster.
+Until now to handle cluster membership changes, developers must update the list of cache node endpoints manually which may need restarts.

 ## Database Migration Service

-homogenous (eg Oracle to Oracle) or heterogenous (eg. Oracle to Aurora) migration
+**Homogenous** (eg Oracle to Oracle) or **Heterogenous** (eg. Oracle to Aurora) migration

-Heterogenous needs Schema Conversion Tool
+Heterogenous needs **Schema Conversion Tool**

+EC2 instance that run DMS and SCT.
+SCT is not needed with homogeneous migrations.

+DMS traditionally moves **smaller relational workloads** (<10 TB) and MongoDB, whereas SCT is primarily used to migrate **large data warehouse workloads**.
+DMS supports **ongoing replication** to keep the target in sync with the source; SCT does not.

 ## Caching strategies

 Services that have caching capabilites:

-- CloudFront
+- CloudFront: media files
 - API Gateway
 - Elasticache
 - DynamoDB Accelarator